How To Make A DC Motor (Video)

 And how do batteries operate a motor?

-Electricity is created using magnetic field.
+Electricity is created using a magnetic field.

-And watch this cool video!
+And watch this video too!

 How To Build Simple DC Motor